ramirezStefano/GitHubProj/README.md

 This adds the saved local files to the current working repository branch foo.

-We then 'push' this to the web with the following command:
+We then **'push'** this to the web with the following command:
-NOTE: the push is done from the current branch to push such branch e.g. git push from ./main != git push from ./foo
+NOTE: the push is done from the current branch to push such branch e.g. git push from ./main not the same as git push from ./foo

 ```shell
 git push